GridTools/gt4py/docs/GDPs/gdp-0001-standalone-cli.rst

    $ tree .
    pwd
    ├── constants.py
-   └── stencils.gtpy
+   └── stencils.gt.py

-`stencils.gtpy` contains the `gtscript` code to be compiled to stencils.
+`stencils.gt.py` contains the `gtscript` code to be compiled to stencils.
 The contents might look something like the following example.

 .. code-block:: python